 - Give this drink extra pizzazz by pouring a flavored vodka.
 Ketel One makes several citrus options—Citroen and Oranj—that are just as crisp and clean as the original.
 Either is perfect for this drink.

 - Club soda is the cleanest soda water, but the drink is good with any clear sodas.
 Ginger ale will add a crisp sweetness, while a lemon-lime soda will further enhance the citrus.
-You can also look to some of the specialty sodas with light flavors and low sugar; Q Drinks Grapefruit and Fever-Tree Lemon Tonic would be really nice here.
+You can also look to some of the specialty sodas, like Q Drinks Grapefruit, that has light flavors and low sugar; or try a nice vodka tonic made with Fever-Tree Lemon Tonic.